 One executive who learned how to do this was the CEO of a major international organization — and also the only woman and non-family member on its board.
 Each year, she spelled out her objectives and proposed her budget in an annual presentation that took months to prepare.
 During the few weeks leading up to the meeting, she barely slept.
 Then she covered the material in the sequence the board had asked for, with a painstaking account of her preparations and conclusions.

 Despite all that work, and the high quality of her material, she never felt like she was being heard.
 At first, she thought her gender and outsider status were the reasons.
 Then she realized that her preoccupation with those differences had been driving her to blend in and pay less attention to her own priorities.

 She began to think about the other board members as people.
 What did they care about most?
 (It wasn’t money.)
 What did they usually talk about?
 What would they pay attention to?
-Having figured out some answers, she organized her time before the board’s next meeting in a different way.
-Instead of presenting information, she opened with a conversation.
+She dedicated her time before the board’s next meeting to answering these questions.
+Then, instead of presenting information, she opened with a conversation.
 She named just a few key decisions that had to be made, and invited the group to discuss them.
-She made it clear that she was prepared, at any point, with the background information they needed but that she would bring it forward only in the context of questions as they came up.
+She made it clear that she was prepared, on every point, with the background information they needed but that she would bring it forward only in the context of questions as they came up.

 The board not only paid attention but commended her on her excellent work, and the positive response gave her renewed confidence as a leader.
 In the years that followed, her leadership prowess became a subject of widespread comment in her industry.
 It all began at that meeting.

 There are many ways to transform a performance into a conversation.
 In your speech, be concise.
 If you’re given seven minutes, take three.
 No one will say, “You didn’t talk long enough.”
 Use the points you make to invite a response.
 Then pay attention to the conversation that follows.
 Even those who don’t speak will feel more comfortable and more receptive to a productive relationship with you, because it’s now clear that you are open to dialogue.

 4. Focus through your body